evangipson/microstocks/README.md

 Microstocks is an arcade stock simulator written in Javascript.
 Try and make the most money by selling high and buying low!
 This came about while I was reading "[Javascript: The Good Parts](https://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742)" by Douglas Crockford (great stuff, I recommend it).
 Initially, it was going to just be a way to generate stock names, but I haven't stopped exploring javascript.
 This is the result.

 ## Getting Started
-If you want a local copy of Microstocks, just fork the repository, and set this up in a folder somewhere on your computer, then double-click the index.html file.
-The SCSS is optional to take, if you'd like to use the CSS preprocessor; if not, you can just take the style.css file instead.
+If you want a local copy of Microstocks, just fork the repository, and set this up in a folder somewhere on your computer, then open the index.html file in any browser.

+*Note: The SCSS file is optional to take, if you'd like to use the CSS preprocessor; if not, you can just take the style.css file instead.*

 ## Built With
 * Native Javascript - no libraries!